-This prospectus is a guide for school-leavers and others who are interested in studying for a first qualification at the University of Cape Town.
+This UCT prospectus 2020 is a guide for school-leavers and others who are interested in studying for a first qualification at the University of Cape Town.

-University of Cape Town is number one on the top universities in Africa 2019 list.
+The University of Cape Town is number one on the top universities in Africa 2020 list.
 Thus making it the topmost destination for foreign students.

-This 2019 prospectus introduces you to life at UCT, describing the campus and detailing the services and facilities provided for students.
-Details of all undergraduate programmes offered are provided.
+This 2020 prospectus introduces you to life at UCT, describing the campus and detailing the services and facilities provided for students.
+Details of all undergraduate programs offered are provided.

-It contain all undergraduate courses, contact info and other key information.
-Here is a link to download UCT 2019 prospectus pdf.
+It contains all undergraduate courses, contact info, and other key information.
+Here is a link to download UCT prospectus 2020 pdf.

 We recommend that you also visit the websites of faculties and departments in which you may be interested.
 To help you understand the contents of this prospectus, we list below some of the terms that are used in this prospectus and what meant by these terms.